Cox Family History -- Onslow County, North Carolina

 The "slavehouse" used as a family dwelling by the family of Mary and Arthur Cox to raise nine children.
 Mary Cox is on the right with her infant son, Joseph.
 The photo appears to be taken after a winter ice storm.
 The house, believed to be built in the 1850's (with considerable renovations in the 1890's), still stands today on the Family farm.
 Left Photo circa 1902.
 Right photo taken in 1994.

-Photo of Arthur Crispus Cox when he was a railroad employee.
+Left: Photo of Arthur Crispus Cox when he was

-Richlands back and forth to Cove City and Hamlet, North Carolina.
+went through Richlands back and forth to Cove City and Hamlet, North Carolina.
+One

 Cox, his grandson and Reuben and Evelyn's son, tells of Arthur's strict

-radio reception was first available, Poe tells of how Arthur was one of the
+materials.
+When radio reception was first available, Poe tells of how Arthur was

-first radio owners who loved to listen to the news.
-He had wires that he
+one of the first radio owners who loved to listen to the news.
+He had wires that

-installed as an antenna for better and further reception.
-Arthur was considered
+he installed as an antenna for better and further reception.
+Arthur was

-well informed and prided himself on his knowledge of newsworthy events.
-These
+considered well informed and prided himself on his knowledge of newsworthy

-habits may have first developed when he sold newspapers on the railroad.
+events.
+These habits may have first developed when he sold newspapers on

 Right: Photo of Mary and Arthur Cox in the 1940's with Arthur's hunting dogs (including Queenie) and his double barrel 12 gauge shotgun.